k4cg/nichtparasoup/python-package/docs/run/index.md

 simply runs a server.

 option: `--config <file>`.
-use an own config for the server.
+use a custom config for the server.
 If omitted, the default is used. to write your own config, see the sections below.

 when you start _nichtparasoup_
 1. system will fill up cache by startup
 1. system starts up the web-server
-1. point your browser to the configured localhost:5000/ or whatever is configured in the config
+1. you point your browser to the configured localhost:5000/ or whatever is configured in the config
 1. start page will request single images randomly by /get and show it
 1. when system's cache is empty, it will be refilled by the crawler automatically
 1. you will (hopefully) get new results.

 keep in mind:
-every time you restart _nichtparasoup_, the cache forgets about its previous shown images.
+every time you restart _nichtparasoup_, the cache forgets about its previously shown images.
 There is no persistence.